0xaswanth/0xaswanth/README.md

 # Aswanth KP - Penetration Tester

 Welcome to my GitHub portfolio!
-I am Aswanth KP, a passionate and skilled **Penetration Tester** with a strong focus on identifying and mitigating security vulnerabilities in web applications, networks, and systems.
-My goal is to help organizations protect their digital assets and ensure a safe and secure online environment.
+I am Aswanth KP, a passionate and skilled **Penetration Tester** with expertise in identifying and mitigating security vulnerabilities in web applications, networks, and systems.
+My mission is to assist organizations in securing their digital assets and ensuring a robust and secure online environment.

 ## 🚀 About Me

-- 💻 **Penetration Tester** | **Cybersecurity Enthusiast**
+- 💻 **Penetration Tester** | **Cybersecurity Professional**
 - 🛠️ Focused on discovering vulnerabilities, exploiting weaknesses, and securing systems.
-- 🔍 Passionate about ethical hacking and securing applications from potential threats.
+- 🔍 Passionate about ethical hacking, cybersecurity, and securing applications from potential threats.
-- 🧠 Constantly learning new techniques and methodologies in cybersecurity.
+- 🧠 Continuously expanding my knowledge in penetration testing, vulnerability assessment, and cybersecurity trends.
-- 🏆 Completed certifications such as **OSCP**, **CEH**, and others in penetration testing.
+- 🏆 Completed several certifications, including **Cybersecurity**, **Ethical Hacking**, **Python**, **Networking**, and **Generative AI with Google Fundamentals**.

 ## 📚 My Skillset